Genesis | Chapter 43

 Vs. 11-15 Jacob practices fatalism instead of faith and there are three clear indications of this:

-Vs. 15 The interesting thing is that as we go back to the 37:28 the word for silver there and money here is the same Hebrew word.
-The words “double the amount” refer to a unit of money that is the same amount of money they received from the Midianites when they sold Joseph 20 years earlier.
-There they split the amount between 10 of them here they each have to pay that same amount back and though they don’t realize it yet they are giving it to the one the wronged.
-There really are no short cuts are there?
+Vs. 15 The interesting thing is that as we go back to Ch.
+37:28 the word for silver there and money here is the same Hebrew word.
+The words “double the amount,” refer to a unit of money that is the same amount of money they received from the Midianites when they sold Joseph 20 years earlier.
+There they split the amount between 10 of them here they each have to pay that same amount back and though they don’t realize it yet they are giving it to the one they wronged.
+There really are no shortcuts are there?
 These guys are bringing back the money given them for the wrong they did to the person they wronged but even this won’t purchase a clear conscience that can only be received by faith!

 Vs. 23-24 The words of Joseph’s servant are quite revealing, “Peace be with you, do not be afraid.
 Your God and the God of your father has given you treasure in your sacks; I had your money.”
 It tells us two things:

-These brothers had though that they were going to be what was for supper and not invited to the supper.
-Isn’t God great as He bless us not based upon our merit but rather His?
-One day we will appear before his throne guilty and worthy of eternal judgment and Jesus will stand next to us declaring to all that His blood and His blood alone has forgiven our every wrong.
+These brothers had thought that they were going to be what’s for supper and not invited to the supper.
+Isn’t God great as He blesses us not based upon our merit but rather His?
+One day we will appear before his throne guilty, and worthy of eternal judgment and Jesus will stand next to us declaring to all that His blood and His blood alone has forgiven our every wrong.
 Then He will walk each of us out of the doors of the courtroom and into a huge banquet hall where we will be seated at His table for a huge feast and celebration held in our honor.
 OUR HONOR?
 How could anything in heaven be for my honor?
-Well it is because of Jesus!
+Well, it is because of Jesus!

 Vs. 26-34 Righteous reunion

-Vs. 26-28 These poor fellows they don’t know what to do so they just proceed with the plan they have and try to present the Prime Minister with the gift of nuts.
-Joseph could careless about the nuts.
+Vs. 26-28 These poor fellows don’t know what to do so they just proceed with the plan they have and try to present the Prime Minister with the gift of nuts.
+Joseph couldn’t care less about the nuts.
 What’s more important to you, things or people?
 What a contrast between Joseph and his brothers, “What do you mean how’s our father, can’t you see how great these nuts are that we brought you?”

-Vs. 29-34 Joseph hadn’t seen his brother since Benjamin was around four years old and his emotions at God faithfulness overwhelms him as he has to go to his room to weep for joy.
-The words of Joseph towards Benjamin should have been as hint that this Prime Minister was a little different.
-Further more the seating of the family in order of their age definitely blew their minds.
+Vs. 29-34 Joseph hadn’t seen his brother since Benjamin was around four years old and his emotions at God’s faithfulness overwhelms him as he has to go to his room to weep for joy.
+The words of Joseph towards Benjamin should have been a hint that this Prime Minister was a little different.
+Furthermore, the seating of the family in order of their age definitely blew their minds.
 I’m not sure who to give credit to this but some person calculated the odds of a stranger arranging 11 brothers according to their age at 1 in 40 million.

-Joseph reveals further things about his identity by not sitting with them or with the other Egyptians as Egyptians’ were forbidden to eat with a foreigner.
+Joseph reveals further things about his identity by not sitting with them or with the other Egyptians, as Egyptians were forbidden to eat with a foreigner.
 So clearly Joseph was not an Egyptian.
-Giving their youngest brother five times their portion would have provided another clue as well as a test t their hearts about favoritism and jealousy.
-More on that next week but we leave these fellows all eating and having a great feast and it wasn’t because of the bags of nuts they brought it was simply because of receiving the unmerited favor offered by another.
+Giving their youngest brother five times their portion would have provided another clue as well as a test to their hearts about favoritism and jealousy.
+More on that in the next chapter, but we leave these fellows all eating and having a great feast and it wasn’t because of the bags of nuts they brought, it was simply because of receiving the unmerited favor offered by another.
 Christian what a great picture we have in this for us.
-We can try to earn God’s favor by or works and nuts or we can simply sit down at God’s banquet table and enjoy Him.
+We can try to earn God’s favor by our works and nuts, or we can simply sit down at God’s banquet table and enjoy Him.
 Solomon wrote in Song of Solomon 2:4 “He brought me to the banqueting house, and his banner over me was love.”